 - The Garden Board will maintain a “swap list” for gardeners who would like to exchange their current plots for other plots in the garden.
 When plots become available, the first name on the swap list will have the option of trading his/her current plot for an available one.
 Vacant plots will be offered to the swap list first, then to the waitlist.

 - IMPORTANT DATES FOR THE SEASON

 - The garden is open all year round to members.

-- For 2022 in order to maintain proper social distancing as the District continues to respond to the pandemic, for each of the three seasonal cleanups there will be four separate cleanup days for each season split between two consecutive weekends.
-Weather permitting these will be held as follows: Spring: March 12th & 13th and 19th & 20th, Summer: June 18th & 19th and 25th & 26th, and the Fall: October 15th & 16th and 22nd & 23rd We highly recommend that all gardeners come to the spring cleanup to meet their fellow gardeners and to sign up for required participation tasks.
+- Garden wide clean up work days for 2023 will be held on the 6 following dates, weather permitting: Spring: March 11th & 12th, Summer: June 11th and August 12th, and the Fall: October 28th & 29th.
+We highly recommend that all gardeners come to the spring cleanup to meet their fellow gardeners and to sign up for required participation tasks.
 (See Section 23 for details on required participation).
 All gardeners are required to participate in at least two of the official cleanups.
 Gardeners will no longer be permitted to do an individualized make up task.
-Attendance at organized clean ups or make up dates is required.

 - MAINTAINING YOUR PLOT

 - All plots must be kept weeded and maintained year round.
-Gardeners are responsible for weeding their own plots and the south and east adjacent pathways.
-If you are on the edge then you maintain the north and west pathways as well.
+Gardeners are responsible for weeding their own plots and the south and east adjacent pathways as well as the corner areas.
+If you are on the edge, then you maintain the north and west pathways as well.

 - Owners of plots on the perimeter of the garden near a fruit tree/brambles are required to water the tree/bush closest to your plot.
 This counts toward your required participation hours.